 Liability Protection: As noted above, an LP offers liability protection only to its limited partners.
 General partners in an LP are jointly and severally liable for the LP’s obligations, just like the partners in a general partnership.
 Because of this, LPs frequently use another business organization—like a corporation or limited liability company—as their general partner.

 Formalities: As in a general partnership, the partners in an LP should have an attorney draft a written partnership agreement for them.
 But the law requires some additional formalities of an LP.
-First, the LP must maintain an agent for service of process within the state of Illinois.
+First, the LP must maintain a registered agent for service of process within the state of Illinois.
 Like the title suggests, an agent for service of process is a person who receives any lawsuit papers on the LP’s behalf.
+If you’d like more information on this then you could visit UniversalRegisteredAgents.com for details.
 Second, Illinois law requires LPs to maintain certain records, like tax returns and any financial statements, and make them available to the partners.
 Finally, LPs must file an annual report with the Illinois secretary of state within the 60 days preceding the anniversary month of the LP’s formation.

 Limited Liability Partnerships (LLPs)